LIIHWF/AdvSce/README.md

 # Usage

-Use AdvSce to manually create and execute a scenario.
+Use AdvSce to create and execute a scenario.

 ```python
 from advsce.scenario import ScenarioDescription